Andrew Oliver

 2005-2013

-From 2005-2013 he was an integral member of the Portland jazz scene, playing both traditional and modern jazz.
-His band The Andrew Oliver Sextet released 2 albums of original music to critical acclaim.
-The Kora Band, integrating jazz and the traditional west African kora, won multiple awards and commissions from Earshot Jazz in Seattle and Chamber Music America.
+He was an integral member of the Portland jazz scene, playing traditional and modern jazz.
+His group The Andrew Oliver Sextet released two albums of original music to critical acclaim.
+The Kora Band, integrating jazz and the traditional west African kora, won multiple awards and commissions.

 He formed the Portland Jazz Composers’ Ensemble.
-A nonprofit large ensemble encouraging new music by local composers and a corresponding record label.
-Furthermore he toured Canada and the U.S. seven times with the Canadian-American collective Tunnel Six.
-Similarly, he released “Sister Cities” with his chamber-jazz group the Ocular Concern, receiving four stars from Downbeat Magazine.
+A nonprofit ensemble encouraging new music by local composers and a corresponding record label.
+With the Canadian-American collective Tunnel Six he toured Canada and the U.S. seven times.
+Similarly, he released “Sister Cities” with his chamber-jazz group Ocular Concern, receiving four stars from Downbeat Magazine.

-At the same time, Andrew co-founded and played piano, cornet, and drums in the Bridgetown Sextet.
-The band performs 1920s and 30s jazz and stomp with a high energy attitude cementing the group’s popularity in the Northwest.
+Andrew co-founded and played piano, cornet, and drums in the Bridgetown Sextet playing 1920s and 30s jazz & stomp with a high energy attitude cementing the group’s popularity in the NW.
 Oliver also delved into the world of Argentine tango music, with a collaboration with bandoneonist Alex Krebs.
-This resulted in a long-standing monthly gig at Tango Berretin, Portland’s only all-Argentine Tango dance studio.
-Plus, a album of original tangos for dancing and another of new tango/jazz/rock fusion, “What the Tango?!”
+This resulted in a long-standing gig at Tango Berretin, Portland’s only all-Argentine Tango dance studio.

 2013-2020

-Since moving to London in 2013, Andrew has continued to pursue his love of early jazz within the impressive London and UK traditional jazz scene.
-He teamed up with clarinetist and bass saxophonist David Horniblow and long-lasting duo residency gave birth to The Dime Notes.
-This band focused on new interpretations of 20s and 30s repertoire within the framework of the traditional style.
+Since moving to London in 2013, Andrew continued to pursue his love of early jazz within the impressive London traditional jazz scene.
+He teamed up with clarinetist David Horniblow and long-lasting duo residency gave birth to The Dime Notes which focused on new interpretations of 20s and 30s repertoire within the framework of the traditional style.

 And also The Vitality Five, a raucous quintet playing 20s small group stomps and jazz with unparalleled energy and authenticity.
 Both bands have played extensively in London, the UK, and Europe.
 The Dime Notes embarked on an ambitious 3 week tour of Scotland in June 2017, whilst the Vitality Five featured at festivals in Holland, Germany, and Hungary.